 Deafness and Hard of Hearing

-- Hearing loss is only one of the many traits that contribute to making a person the individual that he or she is.
+- Deafness or being hard of hearing are among the many traits that contribute to making a person the individual that he or she is.

-- Technology is playing an increasingly important role in enabling people with hearing loss to communicate and perform everyday tasks more easily and independently.
+- Technology is playing an increasingly important role in enabling people with deafness or hard of hearing to do everyday tasks and to function more independently.